sunzenshen/else-heart-break-saves/README.md

 Save Games for Else Heart.Break()
 =================================

-The game EHB takes a long time to get to the programming tutorials, so here are some save game files for skipping to that point.
+The game [Else Heart.Break()](http://elseheartbreak.com/) takes a long time to get to the programming tutorials, so here are some save game files for skipping to that point.

 * `HanksApartment - Day 4 - 12#35.json`